 A Graduate of Cornell University, Eric’s career has included executive positions with Tioga State Bank and the Delaware National Bank of Delhi.
 He has held board positions with Tioga State Bank, Cooperative Extension of Tioga County, The Executive Service Corps of Delaware and Otsego County, and with Athelas Therapeutic Riding Inc. in Otego, NY.
 He is also a member of Schoharie County Farm Bureau.
 His wife “Lolly”, and Eric live in Delhi, NY.

 Fenimore Asset Management

 Shannon Almy was raised in Schoharie County and currently resides in Sharon Springs with her husband, Keith.
 She enjoys volunteering, and is actively involved in her local church.
-Shannon is an alumni from the Cobleskill Central School, and SUNY Cobleskill, and having completed an MBA from the University at Albany.
-Shannon is the Client Relationship Manager at Fenimore Asset Management, Inc. and has been with the company since 2002.
+Shannon graduated from Cobleskill Central School and SUNY Cobleskill, and earned her MBA from the University at Albany.
+Shannon is a Client Relationship Manager.

 Business & Education Committee